Kate O'Sullivan: Voiceover

 Best Commercial Partnership (Bond 24/7 – No Time To Die and Bauer Media); Best Marketing Campaign (Absolute Radio Country) and Magic Radio 100% Christmas.

 2023 sees O’Sullivan as the voiceover for the idents and trails on ‘Absolute Radio Natalie’, named after the lucky winner who won the prize of their very own radio station.
 It has been nominated for The Creative Innovation Award.
 O’Sullivan's voice can also be heard on promos for both Mental Health Awareness Week on Absolute Radio, nominated for Best Coverage of an Event, and Absolute Radio’s ‘Hometime with Bush and Richie’, which has been nominated for Best Music Entertainment Show.

 O'Sullivan voiced two promos for Nickelodeon (both being SpongeBob's Top 100).
 They were shown on Nick and Nicktoons.
 The promo, in which she is doing an impression of the English Queen, won the Bronze Award in the Best Children's Promo (Originated) category of the Promax UK Awards.

-In a trail for the series about ageing, When I’m 65 for BBC O’Sullivan voices both young and old June Brown eventually morphing both voices into one.
+In a trial for the series about ageing, When I’m 65 for BBC O’Sullivan voices both young and old June Brown eventually morphing both voices into one.
 The promo won PROMAX Gold in 2012.

 Animation/Video Games

 Lego Marvel Super Heroes 2 (Video Game) – Captain Marvel/Enchantress/Morgan le Fay/Ravonna (voice).

 O'Sullivan was the voice behind all six Singing Sockroaches for Milkshake!, Channel 5's children's channel.
 The Sockroaches are a gang of mischievous and singing socks who appear in every episode of the animated TV show The Beeps narrated by Tom Baker.
 Other cartoons: Treasure; MechaNick; Audrey and Friends; and Castle Farm series 1 & 2 (Channel 5), in which she characterizes Farmer, Cow, She-Ba, and Winnie the Hen in the children's animation.
-She is the voice behind Madam (cow), Mrs Snuffles (pig), Mrs Chickens, Mrs Paw (cat), and Ewerice (sheep) in the CBeebies' series Big Barn Farm (BBC).
+She is the voice behind Madam (cow), Mrs. Snuffles (pig), Mrs. Chickens, Mrs. Paw (cat), and Ewerice (sheep) in the CBeebies' series Big Barn Farm (BBC).

 O’Sullivan voiced Lara for Star Stable's Mistfall across a series of six episodes.

 She supplied the voices of both police officers and suspects in Sony’s action-adventure The Getaway: Black Monday.